Mormonara/e621-Wrapped/README.md

 ## ⚙ Quickstart

-To run this application, you will need to have Python 3.10 installed.
-After cloning this repository, you must create a file called `credentials.json` that stores your e621 user name and API key.
-This is required to access the API.
-The file should have the following content:

 ### Requirements

 To run this application, you will need to have Python 3.10 installed.
 It can be downloaded from https://www.python.org/downloads/